kinnala/scikit-fem/docs/forms.rst

 Use of predefined functions in the forms
 ========================================

-It is sometimes necessary to use a previous solution vector in the form definition, e.g., when solving nonlinear problems.
+Sometimes we use a previous solution vector in the form definition, e.g., when solving nonlinear problems.
 A simple fixed-point iteration for